Sam Simmonds (rugby union): Club career

 Simmonds scored a try in the 2020 European Rugby Champions Cup Final as Exeter defeated Racing to become champions of Europe for the first time.
 The following weekend saw Exeter overcome Wasps in the Premiership final to complete a league and European double.
-At the end of this season Simmonds was named European Player of the Year.
-He became the seventh Englishman to receive the 'Anthony Foley Memorial Trophy’, following in the footsteps of Jonny Wilkinson (2013), Steffon Armitage (2014), Nick Abendanon (2015), Maro Itoje (2016), Owen Farrell (2018) and Alex Goode (2019).
+At the end of the season Simmonds was named European Player of the Year.

 On 20 November 2020 Exeter opened the new Premiership season away at Harlequins, winning 33–3, with Simmonds scoring three tries – including an outstanding long-range effort – and taking the ‘man-of-the-match’ award.
 In doing so, he took his try tally in the Premiership to 34 in 49 games – and 47 in 70 games for Chiefs overall.
 By the end of 2020, Simmonds had scored eight tries in the four Premiership games Chiefs had played, and also scored a try in the Champions Cup game against Glasgow Warriors.
 During the Chiefs' match against London Irish on 18 May, Simmonds scored his 17th try of the season to draw level with the Premiership try-scoring record, before scoring his 18th and 19th tries of the season.

+Simmonds left Exeter at the end of the 2022–23 season to join French Top14 side Montpellier.